Speak to an expert +44(0)1733 391377

 Awards

 Whether you host a dedicated awards evening at the end of each year or make them bi-annual events, awards based on employee votes are a fun way of giving individuals recognition for their work.
 Again, acknowledgement from management is one thing, but recognition from colleagues is another entirely.
-Employees that receive both are the happiest and most productive.
+Employees who receive both are the happiest and most productive.

-Long Service
+Long service

 An example of a good reward scheme

-JT is an experienced telecommunications company that came to us looking to shift their company culture towards a high-performance ethos.
+JT is an experienced telecommunications company that came to us looking to shift its company culture towards a high-performance ethos.
 With a narrow job grading structure in place and a limited reward offering, we recommended three key solutions to help shift the culture in a more focused direction:

 1. An underlying structure of job families